Bone marrow biopsy

 You will be given a local anaesthetic to numb the area.
 You will be asked to lie on your side with your knees tucked up to your chest.
 You will be helped to get into the right position for the doctor/nurse to get the best sample.
 A needle is passed through your skin into your bone marrow.
 A tiny sample of the bone and bone marrow is then taken.

 Does it hurt?

 You will have a local anaesthetic, but you might have some discomfort during the test.
+You might feel a pressure sensation.
 The area might be tender and sore for a few days afterwards.
 You can take a mild painkiller for a day or two if needed.
 If the pain gets worse, tell the hospital.